tessmero/idle/src/daemons/README.md

 Classes like `GameScreen` make a call to the relevant daemon like `ScreenManager` in their constructors.

+## Gui Element Borders

+`BorderManager` is used to cache detailed shapes for gui elements with fixed dimensions.

+Special `Border` implementations may cache multiple shapes
+  - for different-sized rectangles
+  - for different params submitted in the `Border` implementation's constructor
+  - requires unique key for every shape

 ## Story

-`StoryManager` also uses this pattern used to track player progression.
+`StoryManager` tracks player progression.
 It looks at `data/story_hooks_data.js`.